DobriHristov/forest/STYLE_GUIDE.md

 - Don't use small text for important content
 - Don't create inaccessible color combinations
 - Don't animate without purpose
-- Don't use purple/indigo (unless requested)
+- Don't use warm/earthy tones (use cool blues and grays)

 ## File Organization in Figma